whatwg/html/TEAM.md

 ## Handling pull requests

 Each change needs to result in a single commit on the master branch, with no merge commits.
-The green squash and merge button is OK to use.
+The green squash and merge button is OK to use, but be sure to tidy up the commit message per [guidelines for writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).

 For optimal merges, the following instructions may be helpful: